cmcdonald6/cmcdonald6/README.md

 - 🔧 I'm currently employed as a Student Web Developer for UNA's Department of Enrollment Marketing and Digital Communications and a Delivery Specialist for O'Reilly Auto Parts.
 - 🔭 I’m working towards finishing my college career, obtaining a php certification (as well as others), and securing long-term employment.
-- 🌱 I’m currently learning full stack development, software architecture, and Cascade.
+- 🌱 I’m currently learning full stack development, software architecture, and web scraping.
 - 🔎 I am researching normative dissociation that people experience while using TikTok.
 - 💬 Ask me about UX research, web development, esports, etc.
 - 📫 How to reach me: The best way to reach me is by [my email](mailto:cody.mcdonald0120@gmail.com).